 Who’s it for?Extra cautious drivers

 The latest innovation among dash cams is the addition of a second, rear-facing camera lens to monitor activity in and around the cabin of your vehicle.
-There are plenty of choices within this new segment of cams, however, the Thinkware X500D stands out for its safety add-ons.
+There are plenty of choices within this new segment of cams, however, the Owl Car Camstands out for its safety add-ons.

-The X500’s trend-setting safety tech may be a little on the sensitive side, but for those who want to freshen their older cars with new features, while benefitting from a dual-camera setup, the X500 is a great pick.
+The Owl Car Cam’s trend-setting safety tech may be a little on the sensitive side, but it’s a great pick for those who want to freshen their older cars with new features while benefiting from a dual-camera setup.

 Why should you buy this?Protect yourself for cheap